Finding an Apartment to Buy

 Lastly, we turn to sales comps.
 For this to mean anything, we work hard to make sure the comparison is fair and accurate.
 We start by looking at recent closing prices in the neighborhood and, ideally, in the building itself.
 To make it more meaningful, we find property sales that are similar to yours.
 The essential things to look for are bathrooms, bedrooms, amenities, and so on.
 Beyond recent transactions, we also look at the listing price and trends for similar properties.
 Along with public records, we can also use our market analytics to develop an accurate price estimate.

 If you are ready to purchase a home, schedule a call with an ELIKA buyer’s agent to help you plan, assess the market, find the right property, and get you the best deal possible in negotiations.

 Buyer’s Agents can help.

 A Buyer’s agent can help you with negotiations by generating a comparative market analysis so that you understand the properties’ fair market value and the potential of negotiating.
 Condos and Co-op are generally sold as-is.
 That means how you see is what you will be purchasing.
 If you want, perhaps the furniture in the condo or different fixtures, you need to negotiate for them before the sale.

 Once you finalize the price, your agent will put together a deal sheet that lists the sales price and the sale’s agreed-upon terms.
-Remember that nothing is guaranteed, and additional offers are still entertained until a contract has been countersigned by the seller, even if you have a negotiated price.
+Remember that nothing is guaranteed, and additional offers are still entertained until the seller has countersigned a contract, even if you have a negotiated price.

 Negotiations are also affected by market conditions.
 If the market has an excess inventory, negotiating is easier.
-If there are not as many apartments for sale, negotiations might not work.
+On the other hand, negotiations might not work if there are not as many apartments for sale.

 When financing, ask for a mortgage contingency